 Future Startup: What advice would you give to founders who are just starting out?

 Faisal Mahmud Sajeeb: Before starting your organization, learn how to lead.
 It is important to learn how to lead before your turn to lead comes.
 You can work for corporates or any organization ideally suited for your initial career.
-This helps to build a solid foundation of knowledge, skills, and network that will come handy when you finally come to need those skills in the real world.
+This helps to build a solid foundation of knowledge, skills, and a network that will come in handy when you finally come to need those skills in the real world.
 Early-stage entrepreneurs should build on their strengths and focus on sustainability over profit.

 Future Startup: How do you stay productive as a founder?
 How do you start your day and ensure that you accomplish what you set out to accomplish?

 We need to study regularly to stay updated with local laws, rules, and regulations; attend various seminars and webinars from time to time.
-In the end, you need to enjoy what you do on a day to day basis in order to find meaning and stay productive and we certainly love what we do.
+In the end, you need to enjoy what you do on a day-to-day basis in order to find meaning and stay productive and we certainly love what we do.